TimeSnake/plugin-root-project/SETUP.md

 - `scripts/` contains all scripts as for startup or database recovery
 - `servers/` contains all running servers
 - `templates/` contains all server, world and player templates

+**IMPORTANT: Do not edit any files within the servers and templates directory, this can result into strange behaviour.**